Mamnoon Hussain

 Mamnoon Hussain (Note: ممنون حسین) (23 December 1940 – 14 July 2021) was a Pakistani politician, industrialist and statesman who served as the 12th president of Pakistan from 2013 to 2018.
 He also served as the governor of Sindh from June 1999 until being deposed in a coup d'état in October 1999, when the federal and all provincial governments were overthrown by Pervez Musharraf.

 Hussain was then nominated for the presidency by the PML(N) in July 2013 and was elected through an indirect presidential election.
 Hussain took over the presidency after an oath administered by the Chief Justice of Pakistan on 9 September 2013.

-President Hussain maintained a low-key profile as president and his role was rarely seen in the nation's politics, although he was involved in a Polio eradication program.
+Hussain maintained a low-key profile as president and his role was rarely seen in the nation's politics, although he was involved in a Polio eradication program.

 Personal life

 Mamnoon Hussain was born in Agra, British India in 1940 to Ustad Zafar Hussain.
 His family's ancestral occupation was in the trade of leather and footwear.
 They moved to Karachi in 1949.
 After being homeschooled, Hussain enrolled in the Karachi University where he studied for the Commerce degree.
 After graduating from the Karachi University in 1963, he entered in the master's program at the Institute of Business Administration (IBA) in Karachi, and obtained his MBA degree in 1965.

 Initially supporting and strengthening his father's business, he later founded his own textile company in Karachi.
 He later joined the center-right Pakistan Muslim League in 1970, working as a party worker.
 In 1997, he earned public notability as a business leader when he was elected as president of the Karachi Chamber of Commerce & Industry, serving until May 1999.